diegoherranz/serial-logger/README.md

 Logs everything received through a serial port (native or virtual) into a file whose name is the date and time when the log started, e.g. `2014-10-07T13.04.50.bin`.

 Tested in Windows and Linux.
-It works on the Rapsberry Pi (Raspbian).
+It also works on the Raspberry Pi (tested on Raspbian).

 Requirements